-The title is a bold statement, I know.
-And to be clear, this is not an "outbound is dead" post.
+The title is a bold statement, and to be clear, this is not an "outbound is dead" post.

-You may struggle to generate maximum value while sponsoring a virtual event.
-But believe me when I tell you they offer immense business potential for you, perhaps even more than physical event sponsorships.
+You may struggle to generate maximum value while sponsoring an event.
+But believe me when I tell you events offer immense business potential for you.

 You got the clicks - great!
 Now for the next step.

 Let’s say your CTA was to get people on your website to book a meeting with sales.
 Now, let’s be optimistic and say that 10% of those people are willing to book a meeting with your sales team.
 So you end up with 5.6 meetings per 10,000 emails and a success rate of 0.056%.